-This amount is the portion of the Fund's term loan from Bank of Ireland that was mortgaged against the Bank of Ireland Drogheda property which was sold by the Fund during the year.
-The release of this amount back to the Fund was contingent on Bank of Ireland receiving security over the Westland House property owned by the Fund.
-This security was outstanding at the financial year-end.
-This security was obtained and the amount of \in 1,870,000 was released to the Fund subsequent to the financial year-end.
+This amount is the portion of the Fund's term loan from BOI that was mortgaged against the Bank of Ireland Drogheda property which was sold by the Fund during the prior year.
+The release of this amount back to the Fund was contingent on BOI receiving security over the Westland House property owned by the Fund.
+This security was outstanding at the financial year-end 30 September 2022.
+This security was obtained and the amount of $\notin$ 1,870,000 was released to the Fund during the financial year.